pgherveou/gulp-file-cache/README.md

 ### FileCache.cache()

-Cache file in the stram into the cache file
+Cache file in the stream into the cache file

 ## License